Ayaginu-Sue/PureWriter/README-en.md

 Redo button is also available in shortcut bar.
 See relevant paragraphs for more information.

-## Restore the content of an article back to an earlier revision through History？
+## Restore the content of an article back to an earlier revision through History

 Tap "more" icon on the top bar, then select "History".